-If you are short on time, the tasting rooms in the downtown area are great.
-Visit the Monarch Grove Winery Tasting Room, located near the Pismo Beach Golf Course.
+Visit the Monarch Grove Winery Tasting Room near the Pismo Beach Golf Course.
 Another great option is Tastes of the Valleys Wine Bar.
 This is a relaxed wine shop and tasting room which offers a broad selection, including many Central Coast reds and whites.

-If you have an afternoon to spare, consider a full-day tour of Paso Robles Wine Country, located at the heart of California’s Central Coast.
+If you have an afternoon to spare, consider a full-day tour of Paso Robles Wine Country, located at the heart of the Central California Coast.
 On this personalized tour, you’ll visit all the small, out-of-the-way wineries that you might have missed on your own.

-Oil drillers discovered Avila Hot Springs in 1907 and the Budan family established it as a popular tourist spot.
-Just 2 miles from Avila Beach and Port San Luis Harbor, Avila Hot Springs features lovely natural hot springs and stunning architecture.
+Oil drillers discovered Avila Hot Springs in 1907 and the Budan family established it as a popular tourist spot in Pismo.
+The relaxing natural hot springs are located 2 miles from Port San Luis Harbor and Avila Beach.

 Whether you’re looking to beat the summer heat or escape the winter cold, Avila Hot Springs is a great place to relax and soak away your worries.